rails/rails/guides/source/configuring.md

 * `config.middleware` allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

 * `config.reload_classes_only_on_change` enables or disables reloading of classes only when tracked files change.
-By default tracks everything on autoload paths and is set to true.
-If `config.cache_classes` is true, this option is ignored.
+By default tracks everything on autoload paths and is set to `true`.
+If `config.cache_classes` is `true`, this option is ignored.

 * `config.secret_key_base` used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get `config.secret_key_base` initialized to a random key in `config/initializers/secret_token.rb`.

 * `config.serve_static_assets` configures Rails itself to serve static assets.
-Defaults to true, but in the production environment is turned off as the server software (e.g. Nginx or Apache) used to run the application should serve static assets instead.
-Unlike the default setting set this to true when running (absolutely not recommended!) or testing your app in production mode using WEBrick.
+Defaults to `true`, but in the production environment is turned off as the server software (e.g. Nginx or Apache) used to run the application should serve static assets instead.
+Unlike the default setting set this to `true` when running (absolutely not recommended!) or testing your app in production mode using WEBrick.
 Otherwise you won´t be able use page caching and requests for files that exist regularly under the public directory will anyway hit your Rails app.

 * `config.session_store` is usually set up in `config/initializers/session_store.rb` and specifies what class to use to store the session.
 Possible values are `:cookie_store` which is the default, `:mem_cache_store`, and `:disabled`.
 The last one tells Rails not to deal with sessions.
 Custom session stores can also be specified: